 Last Anzac weekend, my tramping party enjoyed a sense of the sublime on a rock outcrop in Ruahine Forest Park.
 Eastwards, we overlooked the immaculate beech forests of the Ikawetea Valley, lined below in ranks of ridges.
 To the west sprawled the golden tussocks of the Mangaohane Plateau, and beyond rose the frosty crown of Ruapehu, glistening with the first-of-the-season snow.

 The outcrop itself is one of several limestone features near Makirikiri Trig, but this one, protruding like a ship’s prow, is perhaps the most spectacular.
 Beneath it we found a passable bivvy site.

 1- Makirikiri, Ruahine Forest Park

 Ruahine Corner Hut should be on every tramper’s ‘must-visit’ list.
 Situated on the edge of extensive rolling country dominated by red tussock, the hut has fine views and catches the sun virtually all day.
-It takes about two days tramping to get there; either from the west via Iron Gate and Colenso huts, or the east via the main Ruahine Range.
+It takes about two days tramping to get there; either from the west via Iron Bark and Colenso huts, or the east via the main Ruahine Range.
 It’s worth spending a whole day here, wandering along the poled route to Makirikiri Trig and the outcrops beyond.

 2- Cascade Saddle, Mt Aspiring National Park